Te2. Our first turntable.

-Starting with the drive system, motion is supplied by a 10-pole BLDC motor, epicyclically driving the aluminum platter through a low-elasticity rubber drive wheel.
+Starting with the drive system, motion is supplied by a BLDC motor, epicyclically driving the aluminum platter through an urethane drive wheel.
 The motor is attached to a telescopic cradle using sorbothane rings for vibration decoupling.

-The platter, of medium weight (3.3Kg), is constructed from aluminium and acrylic with the major mass around its circumference for a greater Moment of Inertia.
+The platter, of medium weight (3.4Kg), is constructed from aluminium with the major mass around its circumference for a greater Moment of Inertia.
 Its underside is covered in butyl rubber to quell any “ringing”.
-It rotates on an inverted bearing design, its weight supported by opposing neodymium magnets.
-To top it off, we use a two layer rubber / cork mat, for further isolation.
+It is held in place by an inverted bearing with a 16mm shaft, its weight supported by twin ceramic spheres.

-Everything ties together at an aluminium / acrylic composite chassis X-frame, for rigidity and vibration damping.
-The frame itself, bolts onto a plinth made from steel reinforced concrete, where all other parts – armboard, sideboards, power and control electronics – are also bolted to, on precision located mounting points.
+Everything ties together at an stainless steel cross-frame, for rigidity and precision.
+The frame itself attaches onto a MDF and acrylic multi-layered plinth.
+At the plinth, all other parts – armboard, enclosure, power and control electronics – are bolted to, on precision located mounting points.

-The inboard power supply, line filters the mains supply before converting it to 12V DC and stabilizing it.
-It then feeds the motor controller, which features electronic speed switching (33/45), along with quick spin-up and quick stop characteristics.
+The inboard power supply, line filters the mains supply before converting it to DC and stabilizing it.
+It then feeds the motor controller, which features electronic speed switching (33/45/78), along with quick start and quick stop characteristics.

-The correct speed is constantly monitored and accurately maintained thanks to feedback from a 1000-step optical encoder.
+The correct speed is constantly monitored and accurately maintained thanks to a sophisticated PID controlled sine wave generator, fed by a 1000-step optical encoder.

-At the same time, the right amount of torque provided – i.e. the absolute minimum required at all times – is continually adjusted based on feedback from the current levels required by the motor.
+This ensures that the right amount of torque is always provided – i.e. the absolute minimum required – based on the current levels demanded by the motor.

 Arm / Cartridge combination

-Our standard combination includes a Jelco SA-750EB arm and a Denon DL-110 cartridge.
-However, armboards for other arms can be supplied instead, with no additional charge.
+Our standard combination includes an Origin Live Silver tonearm and either an Audio-Technica VM750 (MM) or a Jico Seto-Hori (MC) cartridges.
+However, adapters for other tonearms can be supplied instead, at no additional charge.

 Optional Dust Cover